 Freakonomics was sufficiently successful that the authors wrote a follow-up book entitled Superfreakonomics.
 This second volume explored the hidden side of things, looking at issues like whether it is more dangerous to walk drunk than to drive drunk, among many other questions.
 The issue that I found most intriguing had to do with the question of global warming.

-Levitt and Dubner report on the eruption of Mount Pinatubo in the Philippines in 1991 — an eruption that lasted for nine straight hours and discharged more than 20 million tons of sulfur dioxide into the stratosphere — causing the Earth to cool of by an average of nearly 1° Fahrenheit for the next year.
+Levitt and Dubner report on the eruption of Mount Pinatubo in the Philippines in 1991 — an eruption that lasted for nine straight hours and discharged more than 20 million tons of sulfur dioxide into the stratosphere — causing the Earth to cool off by an average of nearly 1° Fahrenheit for the next year.
 Subsequently, a paper in the prestigious journal Science concluded that a Pinatubo-size eruption every few years would “offset much of the anthropogenic warming expected over the next century.”

 The authors note the efforts of a particular company, Intellectual Ventures, and their efforts to find ways of mimicking the effects of erupting volcanoes, and how to get sulfur dioxide into the stratosphere, where it could act like a “sunshield” and offset much of the global warming currently caused by human activity.

-Levitt and Dubner also argue that the amount of beef that we eat is a big part of the problem with global warming because the methane discharged by cows contributes much more to global warming than the carbon dioxide emitted by cars.3 One of the potential solutions is to transfer the gut bacteria of kangeroos to cows, thereby causing them to belch and fart way less methane.
+Levitt and Dubner also argue that the amount of beef that we eat is a big part of the problem with global warming because the methane discharged by cows contributes much more to global warming than the carbon dioxide emitted by cars.3 One of the potential solutions is to transfer the gut bacteria of kangaroos to cows, thereby causing them to belch and fart way less methane.

 Is this feasible?
 Who knows?
 But it’s an interesting question, and most importantly, it’s a question that we should consider seriously because our beef-eating behavior is unlikely to change dramatically, so a technological fix may be what’s required.